 The Company's future growth is largely anchored on the continuous development of new varieties of hybrid rice seeds.
 The Research and Development Department of the Company is dependent on key researchers and scientists.
 The resignation of these personnel could disrupt the normal business operations of the Company, and finding replacements could be difficult.
 The head researcher and scientist of the Company was trained by Professor Yuan Longping, the scientist considered as the father of hybrid rice.
-The Company currently has an exclusivity contract with the researchers and scientists with a non-compete clause that bars researchers and scientists from joining competitor firms in the future.
+The Company currently has an exclusivity contract with the researchers and scientists from joining competitor firms in the future.